NVIDIA/aistore/docs/overview.md

 ## At a glance

 Following is a high-level **block diagram** with an emphasis on supported frontend and backend APIs, and the capability to scale-out horizontally.
-The picture also tries to make the point that AIS aggregates an arbitrary numbers of storage servers ("targets") with local or locally accessible drives, whereby each drive is formatted with a local filesystem of choice (e.g., xfs or zfs).
+The picture also tries to make the point that AIS aggregates an arbitrary number of storage servers ([targets](#target)) with local or locally accessible drives, whereby each drive is formatted with a local filesystem of choice (e.g., xfs or zfs).

 ![At-a-Glance](images/cluster-block-v3.26.png)